DarylMc/Homebridge-cbus-installer/SETUP.md

 sudo reboot
 ```

-## 6. Copy the project xml to the Raspberry Pi
+## 7. Copy the project xml to the Raspberry Pi

-Your C-bus network's "Tags file" is a file you'll find where-ever your C-bus network's current instance of "C-Gate" lives.
-It's essentially a dictionary file, matching the human-readable names you've given the inputs and outputs to the "Group Addresses" that C-Bus uses on the network.

-On Windows, the default path for it is `C:\Clipsal\C-Gate2\tag\` and it will be called \<YourNetworkName\>.xml".

-> Make sure the filename is the name of your network, because the script uses the filename to populate several places in the config where C-Gate and Homebridge need to know the network name.
-> Case matters and CGate is expecting UPPERCASE.xml

 Copy the project xml to the Pi, placing it in the /home/pi directory.
   Here is an example how to move the file from the mac desktop to the Raspberry Pi using scp in the mac terminal
   `scp /Users/<YourMacUserName>/Desktop/<YourProjectName>.xml pi@homebridge.local:/home/pi`

-## 7. Install software
+## 8. Install CBus plugin and script components

 SSH to the Raspberry Pi
 ```txt